Glossary of Riemannian and metric geometry: C

+Cartan-Hadamard space is a complete, simply-connected, non-positively curved Riemannian manifold.

 Cartan–Hadamard theorem is the statement that a connected, simply connected complete Riemannian manifold with non-positive sectional curvature is diffeomorphic to Rn via the exponential map; for metric spaces, the statement that a connected, simply connected complete geodesic metric space with non-positive curvature in the sense of Alexandrov is a (globally) CAT(0) space.

-Cartan extended Einstein's General relativity to Einstein–Cartan theory, using Riemannian-Cartan geometry instead of Riemannian geometry.
-This extension provides affine torsion, which allows for non-symmetric curvature tensors and the incorporation of spin–orbit coupling.
+Cartan (Élie) The mathematician after whom Cartan-Hadamard manifolds, Cartan subalgebras, and Cartan connections are named (not to be confused with his son Henri Cartan).